lequana2/pdsnd_github/README.md

 Project "pdsnd_github"

 ### Description
-Describe what your project is about and what it does
+This project is to satisfy udacity project "Post Your Work on Github"

 ### Files used
 Include the files used